A Better Tomorrow: Cinematic homage and meta-reference

 Woo also borrows liberally from non-Asian cinema.
 From French New Wave films, he adopted the costuming of Alain Delon in Jean-Pierre Melville's Le Samouraï.
 Fang said that these cinematic inclusions "foreground the film's stylisation and demonstrate how [Woo's] own film self-consciously pursues the 'coolness' that Woo constantly praises."
 Woo also looked at American cinema for inspiration: Mark's slow-motion restaurant entrance was a nod to Martin Scorsese's Mean Streets (1973).
 He was also heavily influenced by Arthur Penn's romanticised depiction of the deaths of the titular characters in Bonnie and Clyde (1967), and sought to recreate that feeling for Mark's death.
 Fang believed that the film superficially shares some of the aesthetics of film noir, such as its low-key lighting and pessimistic outlook, but differs in its hopeful, redemptive ending where Ho handcuffs himself to Kit.

-Kenneth E. Hall said that A Better Tomorrow can be interpreted as an allegorical, semi-autobiographical work referencing Woo's own feelings and experiences.
+Hall said that A Better Tomorrow can be interpreted as an allegorical, semi-autobiographical work referencing Woo's own feelings and experiences.
 Like Ho and Mark, whose good fortunes run out after travelling to Taiwan, Woo experienced major dissatisfaction over being sent there by Cinema City to oversee its regional office.
 He also stayed in Taiwan for roughly the same amount of time as Ho's three-year prison sentence.
 Ho and Mark's friendship can thus be read as an allegory for Tsui Hark's support of Woo.
 The inclusion of Ken, who helps Ho reintegrate into society by giving him work, parallels Tsui rescuing Woo's career by letting him return to Hong Kong to direct A Better Tomorrow.

 In an idea mirroring Patrick Lung's own acting role in The Story of a Discharged Prisoner, Woo casts himself as a police inspector.
 This cameo can also be viewed as self-reflexive, in that Woo's character is shown gradually understanding—and even admiring—the gangsters over time.
 In an interview, Woo stated, "I always believe that if you want to catch a thief you have to think like him and act like him, first.
 Then you can make your judgement."
 Fang drew similarities between the cameo appearances of Woo, Woody Allen, and Alfred Hitchcock in their respective films; these acting roles indicate authorial control of their work.
 This self-referential understanding is further deepened by Woo's decision to let the cast direct his acting; such a collaborative role reversal reinforces the film's themes of brotherhood and having empathy for others.